dozmert/Security-Labs/TryHackMe/RootMe/readme.md

 python3 -c 'import pty; pty.spawn("/bin/bash")'
 bash-4.4$
 ```
 Trying to run `su` wasn't going to work as we had manipulated our session to be `sh`.
-By using a command, we had previously learned, we can re manipulate the session to be a `bash` terminal.
+By using a command, we had previously learned, we can re manipulate python to spawn us a new `bash` terminal sessions.
 ```bash
 su
   su